istio/istio.io/content/en/docs/ops/diagnostic-tools/multicluster/index.md

 If either of these values aren't set, or have the wrong value, istiod may treat the source and client proxies as being on the same network and send network-local endpoints.
 When these aren't set, check that `values.global.network` was set properly during install, or that the injection webhook is configured correctly.

 Istio determines the network of a Pod using the `topology.istio.io/network` label which is set during injection.
-For non-injected Pods, we rely on the `topology.istio.io/network` label set on the system namespace in the cluster.
+For non-injected Pods, istio relies on the `topology.istio.io/network` label set on the system namespace in the cluster.
 In each cluster, check that the network is set:

 {{< text bash >}}